RMoRobert/CoCoHue/README.md

 updated without polling when either is mannipulated, though it is recommended to configure some polling interval regardless.
 Additionally, an "All Hue Lights" group is available to add if desired.

+3. Buttons and sensors: support for Hue indor/outdoor motion sensor and button devices like Hue Tap and Hue Dimmer (sensors work best with v2 API, and buttons are supported only with v2 API--see below)

+4. Hue API V2 support (experimental): allows for instant updates pushed from Bridge instead of polling-based approach from Hubitat.

-3. Color loop effect: to fit in with Hubitat's "Light Effects" capability, Hue's only effect, `colorloop`, is implemented using this capability and the command it uses, "Set Effect."
+5. Color loop effect: to fit in with Hubitat's "Light Effects" capability, Hue's only effect, `colorloop`, is implemented using this capability and the command it uses, "Set Effect."
 Color loop is effect `1`.
 It can be activated by calling `setEffect(1)`.
 "None" (no effect; normal behavior) is implemented as effect `0`, so the effect can be cancelled by calling `setEffect(0)`.
 The `nextEffect` and `previousEffect` commands are pretty boring for this reason, but they are implemented to be consistent with